return42/sphkerneldoc/linux_src_doc/include/drm/drm_mm_h.rst

     removing the selected nodes to form a hole.

     Allocates the node from the bottom of the found hole.

+DRM_MM_INSERT_ONCE

+    Only check the first hole for suitablity and report -ENOSPC immediately otherwise, rather than check every hole until a suitable one is found.
+Can only be used in conjunction with another search method such as DRM_MM_INSERT_HIGH or DRM_MM_INSERT_LOW.

+DRM_MM_INSERT_HIGHEST

+    Only check the highest hole (the hole with the largest address) and insert the node at the top of the hole or report -ENOSPC if unsuitable.

+    Does not search all holes.

+DRM_MM_INSERT_LOWEST

+    Only check the lowest hole (the hole with the smallest address) and insert the node at the bottom of the hole or report -ENOSPC if unsuitable.

+    Does not search all holes.

 .. _`drm_mm_insert_mode.description`: